-6. Public infrastructure
+Public infrastructure

-- Full road pavement width, including kerb and gutter, of Warrangi Street over the site frontage, including the full intersection with the Pacific Highway. - Pacific Highway southbound for the full frontage of the site. - All driveway crossings and laybacks opposite the subject site.
+- Full road pavement width, including kerb and gutter, of Stonecrop road over the site frontage. - All driveway crossings and laybacks opposite the subject site.

 The report must be completed by a consulting structural/civil engineer.
 Particular attention must be paid to accurately recording (both written and photographic) existing damaged areas on the aforementioned infrastructure so that Council is fully informed when assessing any damage to public infrastructure caused as a result of the development.